 - allow ALL candidates to post in their social media pages, attend their virtual meetings/events or sessions.

-- Failure to adhere to either (i) or (ii) above may lead to disciplinary procedures being invoked against individual members of networks, societies or sports clubs.
+- Failure to adhere to either (i) or (ii) above may lead to disciplinary procedures being invoked against individual members of societies.

 - Student Groups cannot endorse any one candidate.